JohnnyXiangyu/BookKeeper/README.md

  When there's no db file at given location, prompt the user to create a new one.
  (mentioned in py files) Add more columns and corresponding logic
  add notification system (okay this one should be customizable)
+ change options to using verbose options instead of read/write.
+Options should indicate specific usage of transaction and encapsulate "category" column